 The Big Easy

 Bliss wound up in New Orleans for Mardi Gras and acquitted herself well in battle against some Sabbat.
-She made friends with a few other Anarchs who successfully petitioned Philip Maldonato to let her stay in Mid-City permanently.
+She made friends with other Anarchs who petitioned Philip Maldonato to let her stay in Mid-City permanently.
 Bliss spent her remaining years in the Crescent City as the quintessential angry Anarch.
 She filled her nights with partying, feeding, and fighting.
 Her krewe, Eight-Nine-Six, earned a reputation as the most violent (though not most powerful) Anarch gang in the city.

 Coco Duquette spoke eloquently at rants about systemic injustices, why the world was the way it was, and conflicts and philosophies dating back to ancient times.
 The elder Brujah’s words simultaneously resonated and left Bliss feeling strangely inadequate.

 Coco suggested she take a class or two at Delgado.
-The primogen had made it very easy for Anarchs to enroll at the community college in her domain; she believed there was inherent benefit in educating neonates who hadn’t been to college.
+The primogen had made it easy for Anarchs to enroll at the community college in her domain: she believed there was inherent benefit in educating neonates who hadn’t been to college.
 Bliss attended one class.
 Coco’s decision to also attend probably saved the instructor from a trip to the ICU.